MauroMardones/ReSalar_Project_IEO/README.md

 ### How to Use

 1. Clone the repository:

    ```bash
    git clone https://github.com/username/repository.git
    ```

 2. Load the `data_cleaning.R` script to preprocess the raw data.
-3. Run the `parameter_estimation.R` script to estimate life history parameters.
+3. Run the `index.Rmd` script to estimate life history parameters.

 ### Results

-principal oytpus and results can be found in this link: [Parameters Ostrea edulis](https://mauromardones.github.io/ReSalar_Project_IEO/)
+Principal outpus and results can be found in this link: [Parameters Ostrea edulis](https://mauromardones.github.io/ReSalar_Project_IEO/)

 ### Authors and Acknowledgments